MacWyznawca/RadioJKK/README.md

 ## **Features:**
 - Playback of internet radio stations from a list.
+- Copy station list from SD card to NVS (flash) memory.
 - Recording of streams to an SD card in AAC format.
 - Volume control.
 - Selection of one of four equalizer settings.